sjmyuan/sjmyuan.github.io/_posts/2019-01-02-oauth-introduction.md

   - Protocol
 ---

-Recently I readed a book **Mastering OAuth 2.0**[^1], it give me a very clear picture for this protocol.
+Recently I read a book **Mastering OAuth 2.0**[^1], it give me a very clear picture for this protocol.
 In this blog I want to share the knowledge I learned in this book.

 # Basic knowledge